Vaccines that have been authorised for use:

 Vaccine damage payment

-The Estonian Government is preparing an insurance system to cover possible vaccine damages.
-This system is prepared in order to offer the sense of security for people making the decision to get vaccinated, and support those who’ve had adverse reactions after the vaccination.
+The Estonian Government has created an insurance system to cover possible vaccine damages.
+This system is prepared in order to offer the sense of security for people making the decision to get vaccinated, and support those who’ve had severe health complications after the vaccination.

-According to the scheme, the one-off payment covers situations, where after the vaccinaton has caused serious health complications that have lasted at least for four months.
+According to the scheme, the one-off payment covers situations, where after the vaccination has caused serious health complications that have lasted at least for four months, or vaccination has caused a miscarriage, organ failure, or the complications are related to the lost or partial working capability, or the death.
 The base rates of the compensation are fixed, and both — material and non-material damage depending on the severity of the damage will be compensated.
 The maximum amount per case would be 100 000 euros.